Black-billed wood dove

-The black-billed wood dove (Turtur abyssinicus) is a pigeon which is a widespread resident breeding bird in a belt across Africa just south of the Sahara Desert.
+The black-billed wood dove or black-billed dove (Turtur abyssinicus) is a pigeon which is a widespread resident breeding bird in a belt across Africa just south of the Sahara Desert.

 This species is abundant in near desert, scrub and savannah.
 It builds a stick nest in a tree, often an acacia, and lays two cream-colored eggs.
 Its flight is quick, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general, and it tends to stay quite low.

 Black-billed wood dove is a small plump pigeon, typically 20 cm in length.
 Its back, hindneck, wings and tail are pale grey brown, and the folded wings have dark metallic patches.
 There are two blackish bands on the back.
 The forehead, crown and nape are bluish grey, fading to whitish on the face.
 The underparts are pinkish, becoming whiter on the belly.